 The International Flower Market

 Cut flower production is an expanding industry worldwide.
 It has a great deal of export potential, and although most flower producing countries meet the domestic requirements of their cut flower markets, the home market potential in many countries could be further developed.
-Spending on cut flowers is stronger in some countries than others, the average Australian for example spends far less on cut flowers than say, the average German or Frenchman).
+Spending on cut flowers is stronger in some countries than others, the average expenditure in Australia for example is far less on cut flowers than may be seen in some European countries).

 The Netherlands has been, and continues to be a major export market that also has a large domestic demand, the local demand almost equaling exports.
 Countries such as India and China although having large production areas are still in the developing stage mainly due to the low quality of exports and the financial constraints limiting imports.
 Colombia and Kenya export most of the cut flowers produced with only a small local market.

-Being in the southern hemisphere means that some countries (eg. Australia, South Africa, New Zealand) are able to produce out of season flowers for the northern hemisphere where most of the world's population resides.
+Being in the southern hemisphere means that some countries (for example Australia, South Africa, New Zealand) are able to produce out of season flowers for the northern hemisphere where most of the world's population resides.